Using a Putting Mirror - how to do it and what can you learn?

 line directly below your eyes and you can easily check this with this training

-Similarly, having your eyes slightly behind the ball is thought of as a good thing by Jack Nicklaus and Phil Mickelson,
+Similarly, having your eyes slightly behind the ball was thought of as a good thing by Jack Nicklaus and Phil Mickelson,

 as this lets you see the ball to target line better.
-Faldo,
+Nick Faldo,

 on the other hand thought the ball should be directly below a point right between your eyes.